anastasiia-kornilova/pc_registration/README.md

 ![Frame 75](images/gap_demo_75.png)
 ![Frame 80](images/gap_demo_80.png)

-For othe frames it is difficult to find out artifacts like in previous segments.
+For other frames it is difficult to find out artifacts like in previous segments.
 Alignment results show that they exist, but it is difficult to find them visually.

 #### Automatization of dropping frames with artifacts